MartinThoma/MartinThoma.github.io/_posts/2011-09-21-polyglots-crazy-programming-stuff.md

 title: Polyglots - Crazy Programming Stuff
 author: Martin Thoma
 date: 2011-09-21 19:28:02.000000000 +02:00
-categories:
-- Code
+category: Code
-tags:
-- Brainfuck
-- Esoteric programming language
+tags: Brainfuck, Esoteric programming language, Programming, Whitespace, Python
-- Programming
-- Whitespace
-- Python
 ---
 Have you ever heard of polyglots?
 This is so crazy.
 A <a href="http://en.wikipedia.org/wiki/Polyglot_(computing)">polyglot</a> is a program which can be interpreted as many programming languages.
 You don't believe me that something crazy like that is possible?
 Here is an example I've made: